African Lovebirds are small birds native to the African region. Their diet consists mainly of various types of seeds.

 Lin Seed / Flaxseeds for African lovebirds

-Flaxseeds, or linseeds, are tiny, brown or golden-coloured seeds rich in nutrients and health-promoting compounds.
+Flaxseeds, or linseeds, are tiny, brown, or golden-colored seeds rich in nutrients and health-promoting compounds.
 Here is an approximate nutrient and vitamin content per 100 grams of flaxseeds:

 - Calories: 534 kcal